Hiring managers are currently knee deep in crisis management.

 4.What ways would you communicate with your manager and co-workers in a remote setting?

-First, express an understanding of the accountability needed and the reporting expected on a regular basis when working remotely.
+First, express an understanding of the accountability needed and the communication expected when working remotely.
 Give examples of how you have kept in touch.
 Do not assume you know the new manager’s personal style.

 Be prepared to demonstrate how you will collaborate with team members to get things done.
 Give specific examples.